Kimanidavid/customer_classification_model/README.md

 # Customer Classification Using Machine Learning

 ## 🧠 Project Overview
 This project focuses on building predictive models to classify customers based on their **shopping behavior and purchase frequency**.
-Using real-world retail data from **Kenyan shopping trends**, the aim is to help businesses like Amazon or local e-commerce platforms understand and segment their customers for **personalized marketing, targeted promotions, and improved retention**.
+Using real-world retail data from **Kenyan shopping trends**, the aim is to help businesses like local e-commerce platforms understand and segment their customers for **personalized marketing, targeted promotions, and improved retention**.

 The models used — **Linear Discriminant Analysis (LDA)** and **Random Forest (RF)** — were compared to determine which provides higher classification accuracy and generalization capability.